-Landowners who carry out sensitive countryside management can dramatically improve the feeding areas and habitats for greater horseshoe bats.
+Landowners who carry out sensitive countryside management can really improve the feeding areas and habitats for greater horseshoe bats.

 Our Advisory Officers have already completed over 500 farm visits.
 They have also held a varied programme of farm workshops.
 These are designed to show how the project can provide advice and support over the next few years.
-We also offer advice on the new Stewardship schemes.
+Advisors can also offer advice on Stewardship schemes.

 The priority areas were Avon Valley/Harbertonford, Berry Head, Bovey Tracey, Branscombe/Southleigh, Braunton, Buckfastleigh, Chudleigh, Dartmouth, Gunnislake.

 View and download our Management Guides by visiting the downloads page.
 These contain advice and information about how to manage a range of habitats to help bats.

 Many landowners benefitted from this small grant fund offered by the bat project (up to £2,000 per project).
 The funds allowed them to carry out works to benefit bats, such as orchard restoration, hedgeplanting and wildflower meadow creation

 Read all about a BatWorks project in the Avon Valley here.

 Greater horseshoes rely on cattle-grazed pastures, diverse grasslands, networks of hedgerows and broadleaved woodlands – all created and managed by farmers.

 The project supported farmers by offering free farm visits in key greater horseshoe areas to discuss management including:

 - Countryside Stewardship agreements (Higher and Middle Tier, capital grants)